Lana-chan/picocalc_lua/docs/API.md

 **Parameters**
 1. `color : number` - The [`color`](#colors---color-functions-and-constants) in a 16-bit format

+## `read([prompt])`
+Produces a prompt for user text entry which echoes to the screen, waiting until the Enter key is pressed

+**Parameters**
+1. `prompt : string` - An optional prompt to be shown where the user enters text

+**Returns**
+1. `string` - The user's input

 ## `write(text)`
-Writes text to the terminal screen at the current cursor position with the current text colors, updating the horizontal cursor position to the end of the text.
-Does not wrap text or update the cursor in the vertical position
+Writes text to the terminal screen at the current cursor position with the current text colors, updating the cursor position to the end of the text.
+Unlike `print()`, does not automatically line break at the end

 **Parameters**
 1. `text : string` - The text to be written